Triphenylamine: Chemical properties

 Triphenylamine has three aromatic groups directly linked to the central nitrogen atom.
 Each aromatic group acts as an electron attractor, directing the electron cloud of the lone pair of nitrogen towards it.
 With the delocalization of the nitrogen lone pair, a partial positive charge is conferred to nitrogen, counterbalanced by the partial negative charge localized on the aromatic groups.
-This arrangement prevents nitrogen protonation, a key mechanism for providing basicity to a solution.
+This arrangement hinders nitrogen protonation, rendering triphenylamine an extremely weak base.

-From this characteristic, moreover, it follows that the three N-C bonds all lie on the same plane and that they are located at 120° from each other, which is not the case with aliphatic amines and ammonia, where the orbitals of nitrogen are arranged in a tetrahedron.
+From this characteristic, moreover, it follows that the three N-C bonds all lie in the same plane and that they are located at 120° from each other, which is not the case with aliphatic amines and ammonia, where the orbitals of nitrogen are arranged in a tetrahedron.
 Due to steric hindrance, the phenyl groups are not on the same plane defined by the three N-C bonds, but are twisted, giving the molecule its characteristic "propeller-like" shape.